 - Visitors, such as system integrators

 Identity records and attributes are often stored across different systems based on the type of identity, employee, partner, contractor, customer, visitor, and existing workflows.
 This makes it particularly difficult to keep all associated systems in synchronization and up to date with status changes for employees and extended identities alike.
-Modern IDMS integrate with an airport’s employee directory or similar third-party systems, enabling them to easily onboard new employees and adjust access when needed.
+Modern workforce identity management systems integrate with an airport’s employee directory or similar third-party systems, enabling them to easily onboard new employees and adjust access when needed.

 How To Improve Identity Management Standards

 We recommend that airports implement a single, holistic identity management solution to address the challenges outlined above and future needs as they arise.
-A strong IDMS offers identity and access management, badging and credentialing, maintenance and auditing tools, usage analytics, and compliance reporting; implementing such a solution will enable you to access the following benefits:
+A strong workforce identity management system offers identity and access management, badging and credentialing, maintenance and auditing tools, usage analytics, and compliance reporting.
+Implementing solution that offers these features will enable you to access the following benefits: